Not every unknown is unpredictable. Sometimes, a problem is merely complicated.

 Competition Creates Unpredictability

-The human factor gets multiplied when competition is present.
+The human factor multiplies when competition is present.
 Watching sports is popular because competition is filled with unpredictability.
 A team’s key player could get knocked out in the first quarter of a game, ruining their chance to contribute.
 Or there might be an upset because the underdog adapted so well to the other team’s strategy.

 Competition in business works the same way, and globalization has made the playing field even more intense.
-Unless you’re targeting a niche, hyperlocal market, you’re no longer competing against a few similar businesses; you’re now going head-to-head with the entire world.
+Unless you’re targeting a niche, hyperlocal market, you’re no longer competing against a few similar businesses; you’re now going head to head with the entire world.

 The Accelerating Speed of Technology